vanzzdark/relayerv2/README.md

 ![image](https://raw.githubusercontent.com/vanzzdark/relayerv2/main/striderelayer2.PNG)

 ## FIX DISCORD ID WHICH DOESN'T APPEAR IN MEMO TX
-1.Open $HOME/.relayer/config/config.yaml
+1. Open $HOME/.relayer/config/config.yaml
-2.On global part,you will see code like this
+2. On global part,you will see code like this
 ```
 global:
     api-listen-addr: :5183